-Tool/Solver to solve Mastermind automatically.
-Mastermind is a board game based on deduction.
-This board game proposes to the player to find a combination of colours in a minimum of tentatives.
+Tool/Solver to solve Mastermind automatically by finding a combination of colours in a minimum of attempts.

 Mastermind Solver - dCode